KaryonixX/kxdokkan-wiki/guides/how-to-use-creator-tools.md

 The tool automatically downloads the latest vanilla database encrypted to the folder we put it into.
 Check the jp.db and make a copy of it to use for content creation.
 ```

+NOTE: The KX-Creator app has its asset folder in /sdcard/Android/data/com.kary.kxcreator/files
+You do NOT need Root or any asset injection in order to place your database and assets into the file.
+If you make changes to your jp.db in the PC-Tool folder make sure its 1:1 with the encrypted database.db file that you put into App's directory.

+JP Password: `2db857e837e0a81706e86ea66e2d1633`

 `further tutorial on how to use the database and the sqls coming soon`